-For ASEAN Citizens: Fulbright U.S. – ASEAN Visiting Scholars Program
+For ASEAN Citizens: Fulbright U.S. – ASEAN Visiting Scholar Initiative Program

 For Americans: Fulbright ASEAN Research Program for U.S. Scholars